 What is cyber risk?

-Cyber risk is a business-wide issue, not merely a concern of the IT professional.
-It comprises any risk of financial loss, disruption or damage to your business potentially arising from:
+Cyber risk refers to any risk of financial loss, disruption or damage to your business that potentially results from:

 - your online activity